armijnhemel/binaryanalysis-ng/maintenance/database/README-FDROID.md

 To use the files do the following:

-1. add the right tables to the database:
+1. add the right tables to the database (change `username` to the user that owns the database table):

     $ psql -U username < fdroid-init.sql
     $ psql -U username < elf-init.sql